 Like many others, multi-unit managers face the same challenge in today’s world, that communication is paradoxically easier than ever before (thanks to the various devices and solutions available) but is equally harder than ever before largely again due to the plethora of communication sources that bombard us on a 24/7 basis.

-So, what are the key challenges that multiunit managers must overcome in the context of their world?
+So, what are the key challenges that multi-unit managers must overcome in the context of their world?
 I should perhaps firstly state that this blog is not going to explore the various communications tools available for multi-unit managers to employ.
-I think we can safely say though that all multi-unit managers, regardless of their company I.T infrastructure and personal capabilities, will be relying heavily on telephone and email communication, plus perhaps the use of company tools (e.g. Intranets, online collaboration platforms etc).
+I think we can safely say though that all multi-unit managers, regardless of their company IT infrastructure and personal capabilities, will be relying heavily on phone and email communication, plus perhaps the use of company tools (e.g. Intranets, online collaboration platforms etc).

-For many others texts, tweets and Facebook updates are all increasingly being used by effective multi-unit managers to help reinforce key messages and provide just-in-time updates to their people.
+For many others texts, tweets and social updates are all increasingly being used by effective multi-unit managers to help reinforce key messages and provide just-in-time updates to their people.

 Our first CIAs spoke to the importance of analysing relevant data and building robust, SMART action plans that make a difference where it makes a difference.
-I have seen multiunit managers create fantastic plans based on solid data that unfortunately the Unit/Restaurant team has had very input into and, in some cases, individual managers are entirely unaware of the plan!
+I have seen multi-unit managers create fantastic plans based on solid data that unfortunately the unit or restaurant team has had very input into and, in some cases, individual managers are entirely unaware of the plan!

 Whenever these situations occur it is often because the multi-unit manager has felt the burden to create the action plan in splendid isolation from the unit team (sometimes to avoid any hint that they might need help in solving the challenges they face).
 Sometimes they are creating an action plan purely to placate their line manager, to demonstrate that they are taking decisive action to resolve key issues.

 I think many of us would agree that you are more likely to achieve the goal if it is written down and clearly worked through.
-You’re even more likely to achieve it if the team responsible for delivering that goal actually know what needs to be done and have had a stake in the creation of the goal and in the measures required to achieve it!
+You’re even more likely to achieve it if the team responsible for delivering that goal actually knows what needs to be done and has had a stake in the creation of the goal and in the measures required to achieve it!

-With company and local goals agreed and understood and a plan of action mutually determined, the multi-manager’s role is then to constantly update their team on the progress towards their shared goals, recognising achievement and helping to correct performance as appropriate (I.e. praise in public, criticise in private).
+With company and local goals agreed and understood and a plan of action mutually determined, the multi-unit manager’s role is to constantly update their team on the progress towards their shared goals, recognising achievement and helping to correct performance as appropriate (i.e. praise in public, criticise in private).